Joseph Darby (jumper): Awarded championship belt

 On 11 and 12 June 1889, Joseph Darby performed at the Dudley Castle Fetes.
 After his display of jumping, he was awarded a belt by Alderman Walker of Dudley Council.
 The belt, made of silver and with enamelled pictures on it was stated to be of £70 value and was made by Messrs.
 Elkington and Co.
 Limited of Birmingham.
 The money for the belt was raised by subscription and included an enameled picture of Dudley Castle, crossed dumb-bells on ivy leaves, representations of Darby as a jumper, red cornelians mounted on gilded bosses, and the jumper's monogram.

 In 1889, he wrote to the editor of the Sporting Life newspaper, challenging the jumper Jose Parker to a contest for stakes between £50 and £200, with the gate money to be used for the benefit of the Guest Hospital, Dudley.
 The two jumpers competed in May 1890 at Dudley Castle Grounds before a crowd estimated at over 20,000.
 Darby's jumping pupil Short also competed at the event, which involved a variety of stand jumps.
 Darby won all of the events.

 In November 1889, it was reported that he had broken three jumping records at the Ashton-Under-Lyne Skating Rink towards the end of October.
 In the single stand jump without weights, he achieved 11 ft.
 8½in., beating the record by 7½in.
 He also broke the record for two stand jumps and for the high jump by clearing 5 ft.
 6in.

-On 30 November 1889, an newspaper advertisement stated that he was playing to packed houses and that he had only one available open date for the rest of the year.
+On 30 November 1889, a newspaper advertisement stated that he was playing to packed houses and that he had only one available open date for the rest of the year.
 His sole agent was stated to be John Taylor of Windmill End, Dudley.

 In December 1889, Darby was being billed as the "Champion Jumper of the Word", the "Ninth Wonder of the World" and as the "Flying Man".

 In 1890 it was reported that: "Darby goes through no exceptional training unless for a special contest.
 He keeps himself trim by a little boxing, careful dietary, and keeping clear of alcohol almost to the extent of teetotalism."